gooddavvy/markdown-repository-snapshot-app/README.md

 ```
 cd frontend
 pip install -r requirements.txt
-python -m streamlit run app.py
+python app.py
 ```

-If it works as expected, it should automatically open `http://localhost:8501` in your default browser.
+If everything works as expected, it should automatically open `http://localhost:8501` in your default browser.

 # Important considerations